How Cultured Chicken is Made

 Overview

 Cultured chicken (also called “cell-based” or “cultivated” chicken) is produced by growing avian muscle cells in bioreactors — essentially brewing meat instead of raising and slaughtering animals.
 Production costs have dropped dramatically — per GFI, the first cultured burger in 2013 “took months to produce and was reported to cost $330,000.”
-Today, optimistic projections suggest ~$63/kg (Garrison et al. 2022), with leading companies achieving <$10/kg cell mass.
+Today, optimistic projections suggest ~$63/kg (Garrison et al. 2022), with some companies claiming costs below $10/kg for pure cell mass (per a 2025 Lever VC industry report — note: authored by CM investors).
+These are costs for pure cultured cells, not finished consumer products, which may blend CM with plant-based or fungal ingredients at lower overall cost.
 This page explains the production process in detail and how each step affects costs.
 To explore these costs interactively, see our Monte Carlo cost model.

 The diagram below shows the high-level production flow.
 Each term is explained in detail in the sections that follow: Cell BankSeed TrainProductionHarvest → Processing → Product.